Optimal Network Compression: Case studies

 \subsection{Three bank system}

 In~\cite{AOT15} comparison of completely connected to ring structured networks was undertaken in an uncollateralized setting with fixed (random) stress scenarios.
 In that work, these networks were ``symmetric'' in that all banks were identical in assets and liabilities, but with i.i.d.\ Bernoulli shocks.
 That work focuses on stability and resilience, i.e., w.r.t.\ $\rho^{\rm WC} \circ \Lambda^\#$ and $\rho^\E \circ \Lambda^\#$, respectively, as provided in Remark~\ref{rem:acemoglu}.
 Notably,~\cite{AOT15} determines, under i.i.d.\ Bernoulli shocks, that the dense network is more stable if shocks are small, but the sparse network is more stable if the shocks are large.
 We will explore this question further with a consideration of a 3 bank system under \emph{systematic} shocks that allows for: a completely connected network and two ring networks.
 The general network structure is depicted in Figure~\ref{fig:acemoglu-network}.
 For the sake of notational simplicity, we will consistently refer to bank $i \in \{1,2,3\}$ as the bank with endowment equal to $x_i \times q$.
 Without loss of generality we assume $x_1 \leq x_2 \leq x_3$.
 We additionally assume that either $x_1 \neq x_2$, $x_1 \neq x_3$, or $x_2 \neq x_3$; if $x_1 = x_2 = x_3$ then, due to the comonotonic endowments inherent for a systematic shock, all rerouted networks have identical systemic risk.
 We wish to note that both the net and gross liabilities of each bank are the same in all network setups.
 For direct comparison with~\cite{AOT15}, within this section we will focus entirely on the uncollateralized setting (i.e., $\mu = 0$) with $\xcal_L \equiv x \times q$ for any network $L \in \lcal$.
+Notably, as mentioned in Remark~\ref{rem:acemoglu}, in this uncollateralized setting the number of solvent firms coincides exactly with the number of banks paying in full, i.e., $\Lambda^\# = \Lambda^\scal$; because of this, we will not consider $\Lambda^\scal$ explicitly herein.

 To approach the problem of studying optimal compression and rerouting for our 3 bank system, we first want to study the minimal solvency prices $q^*$ for our three banks.
 In order to study these problems we impose the following netting conditions on the obligations: